 — Updating below as more news comes in (RSS Feed) —

 Update 3: People are not having any luck getting any further information from Skype.
 Regarding liability, their terms of service seem to indicate that compensation is “limited to the amount actually paid by you for the Skype services during the year in which such damages occur” up to 5000 Euros.
-Wont be much constellation to small businesses I guess!
+Won’t be much consolation to small businesses I guess!

 Update 4: Conspiracy theories already beginning – Could the Russians have DOSed Skype, are the Neocons taking action because they can’t wiretap it, or is this just a simple “software glitch”?
 Hmmm… I think a liberal pinch of salt is needed here 😉 Any way you look at the situation, it sucks!!